 1. Get Used to the Distance

 When your body runs out of glycogen, it will start to burn fat.
 Unfortunately, this is an inefficient fuel source.
 With consistent running over a period of weeks and months, you’ll become winded less-easily.
-Your anaerobic threshold, which is the point at which your body draws its energy from fat, will be pushed back.
-You can train your body to burn fat more efficiently, allowing you to run farther and faster and burn a mixture of glycogen and fat.
+Your anaerobic threshold, which is the point at which your body runs out of glycogen will be pushed back.
+You can train your body to burn fat more efficiently & not use up all your glycogen stores.
+This allows you to run farther and faster and burn a mixture of glycogen and fat.
 Proper training allows your body to calibrate the perceived effort, hydration strategy and nutrition plan.

-Most training plans, including mine (26.2), limit your longest runs to 20-21 miles.
+Most training plans, including mine (Crushing26.2), limit your longest runs to 20-21 miles.
 This is important, particularly for 1st time marathoners, because we want to bump up against the edge of the wall, without trying to burst through it.
+For most runners, it takes weeks to recover from runs of more than 20 miles.
 You significantly increase your risk of injury when you hit the wall.
-We don’t want to adversely impact your race day performance.
+We don’t want to adversely impact your race day performance by trying to complete a long run of 22+ miles.

 2. Keep to a Consistent Pace

 Proper pacing is key.
+This is during your race and training.
 You need to do your best to run at your “Should” Pace.
-This pace is the average pace of your long runs for the last eight to ten weeks.
+This should be the marathon race pace at which you’ve been training.
 It is the pace you have demonstrated you can run consistently in your training.
-If you have been fortunate enough to complete a 10k or a half marathon, you can use that value to predict a marathon time.
-Use the various online calculators (like McMillan) to estimate a marathon goal pace based on this or other previous performances.
+If you are training with a coach, they can help you set a realistic goal & proper paces for you to train.
+One way to set these goals is to use a recent 0k or a half marathon time and then one of various online calculators (like McMillan or Daniels) to estimate a marathon goal pace based on this or other previous performances.

 3. Fuel Your Body Properly

-Proper nutrition prior to and during the race is also key.
+Proper nutrition prior to and during the race is key.
 An adequate, though not overindulgent, pre-race breakfast high in carbohydrates is ideal because carbs can be burned aerobically or anaerobically.
-You’ll want to experiment in training with what agrees with your stomach because some runners find that particular mixtures create nausea, vomiting or some kind of gastrointestinal discomfort.
+You’ll want to experiment during your training with what agrees with your stomach because some runners find that particular mixtures create nausea, vomiting or some kind of gastrointestinal discomfort.

 A few years ago, I was training for the Chicago Marathon which is October every year.
 Most of the training for this race is during the Summer months.
 I learned the hard way that having ice cream and smores doesn’t sit well with my stomach if I have them the night before a long run.
 Bottomline, the time to experiment with different foods is during your training.
 The days leading up to the race and in particular the night before your race, ONLY CONSUME FOODS YOU KNOW ARE EASY ON YOUR STOMACH.

 During the race, YOU MUST STAY HYDRATED.
 This is critical to your success and to avoid hitting the wall.
 No matter how well conditioned you are in on race day and how well you pace yourself, if you don’t properly hydrate, you will hit the wall.
 I recommend to start drinking more water than normal 3-4 days before the race.
 Continue drinking water and avoid alcohol in the days leading up the marathon.
 In a 2007 Runner’s World article, the author discusses the need to drink at every aid station.
-Even at the first aid station which is typically 2 – 3 miles into the race, you should drink to prevent even slight dehydration which can slow gastric emptying, the removal of food from your gut into your blood stream.
-You need to keep a constant flow into your system.
+Even at the first aid station which is typically 2 – 3 miles into the race, you should drink to prevent even any dehydration which can slow gastric emptying (which is the removal of food from your gut into your blood stream).
+In order to get the most out of your gels, you need water.
+Think of water as the highway for the energy your gels carry to get to your muscles.
+If there’s no highway, then the gels simply go to your stomach where they’re wasted.
+You need to keep a constant flow of fluids in your system.

 There is a huge mental component to running a marathon.
 Although running, in and of itself, is not a complicated mental activity, your brain can essentially go on cruise control while your quadriceps, hamstrings, glutes and heart need more and more energy each mile.
 Unfortunately, your mind is at it’s weakest just when you hit “the wall” and when you may need it the most to push through those last miles.
 This is where the mental component comes in.
 It helps to be mentally prepared for your race.
 To a large extent, once you start to hit the wall, getting through the last miles becomes a mind over matter experience.
 Sometimes you need more.